 The summary audit report will be posted on the SFI Inc. website (www.sfiprogram.org) for public review.

-Performance Measure 14.2.
-Program Participants shall report annually to SFI Inc. on their conformance with the SFI 2015-2019 Forest Management Standard.
+Performance Measure 15.2.
+Certified Organizations shall report annually to SFI Inc. on their conformance with the SFI 2022Forest Management Standard.

 Indicators: